benjreinhart/readr/README.md

 * `path` - the absolute path of the file
 * `contents` - the contents of the file
-* `friendlyPath` a formatted string better suited for referencing the file.
+* `friendlyPath` a formatted string better suited for referencing the file

 ## API